gerowam/influence/README.md

 Regression-based Document Influence Model (rDIM):

-@article{gerrish2010language,
+@article{gerow2018influence,
-  title={Measuring Discursive Influence Across Scholarship}, author={Gerow, Aaron and Hu, Yuening and Boyd-Graber, Jordan and Blei, David and Evans, James}, journal={Proceedings of the National Academy of Sciences}, year={2018}
+  title={Measuring Discursive Influence Across Scholarship}, author={Gerow, Aaron and Hu, Yuening and Boyd-Graber, Jordan and Blei M, David and Evans, James A}, journal={Proceedings of the National Academy of Sciences}, year={2018}
 }